 222 - Calculus and Analytic Geometry

 Calculus and Analytic Geometry 2.
-Prereqs < Math 221.
+Prereqs < Math 221 or Math 217.
 Open to Fr.

 This course is intended for students in the sciences, mathematics, computer science and engineering, or for other students who want preparation for higher level math courses or courses in allied fields.

 Math 222 is the second course in the standard Calculus series at UW Madison, Math 221-222-234.
 This series is designed for students in the Sciences and Engineering.
 Depending on their major, students in the School of Business might be asked to take 211-213 instead of 221-222.
 Honors students interested in a theoretical approach should consider the Honors sequence 275-276-375-376 instead.

 - Techniques of integration: substitution, integration by parts, trigonometric integrals, trigonometric substitutions, partial fraction decompositions, improper integrals